February 2, 1996: Apple reveals that turnaround artist Gil Amelio will take over from Michael “The Diesel” Spindler as CEO of the struggling company.

 1990s were a bad time for Apple

 As I’ve written many times in “Today in Apple history,” I’ll always have a soft spot for Apple in the 1990s.
 After all, the company was taking risks (come on, it put out a games console!).
 And, for better or worse, Macs still felt like tech’s best-kept secret compared to the ubiquity of Windows PCs.

 With that said, Apple did face big problems in the ’90s.
-After Spindler took over from John Sculley in June 1993, he immediately slashed employee numbers and R&D projects that wouldn’t pay off in the near future.
+After Spindler took over as CEO from John Sculley in June 1993, he immediately slashed employee numbers and R&D projects that wouldn’t pay off in the near future.
 This gave Apple multiple back-to-back quarters of growth — and doubled the stock price.